Chicago, China Seek Stronger Ties In Hu Visit

 CORLEY: Students from several schools waved Chinese and American flags and welcomed Hu in his native tongue.
 They treated him to performances, including a traditional Chinese handkerchief dance.

-Mayor RICHARD DALEY (Chicago, Illinois): Our long-range goal is to make Chicago the most China-friendly city in the United States and to establish it as China's gateway to Americas.
+RICHARD DALEY: Our long-range goal is to make Chicago the most China-friendly city in the United States and to establish it as China's gateway to Americas.

 CORLEY: This was the first time President Hu visited Chicago.
 And last night, a crowd of supporters rallied across the street from his downtown hotel.
 Student Ping Ting-li(ph) had traveled from downstate Illinois in hopes of getting a glimpse of Hu.

 PING TING: Unidentified Group: Hu Jintao is a murderer.

 CORLEY: Punsok Doji(ph), who had traveled from Minnesota, said talk about trade deals shouldn't dominate the conversation with China's leader in town.

 PUNSOK DOJI: They consider that human rights is not a big deal, but the trade deal is the biggest deal.
 That's actually not a fair deal.
 The fair deal is the human rights is the fair deal and the biggest deal.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.